mohamedaliznidi/the-book-of-bugs-n-charms/react/react-hooks/usestate.md

 }
 ```

-By storing the next state value in `nextCount` and then invoking `setCount(nextCount)`, you ensure that the updated state is accurately reflected both in the component and in subsequent logs.
+By storing the next state value in `nextCount` and then invoking `setCount(nextCount)`, you ensure that the updated state is accurately reflected both in the enchantment and in subsequent mystical divinations.

-### Issue: Updated State Doesn't Trigger Screen Update
+### Curse 2: Updated State Fails to Trigger Screen Manifestation

-Encountering a scenario where updating the state doesn't trigger a re-render of the component typically stems from inadvertently mutating objects or arrays directly within state.
-React employs an Object.is comparison to determine whether the next state is identical to the previous state.
+Encountering a scenario where updating the state doesn't trigger a re-render of the enchantment typically stems from inadvertently mutating objects or arrays directly within state.
+React employs an Object.is comparison ritual to determine whether the next state is identical to the previous state.
 If React detects that the next state is the same as the previous state, it disregards the update, resulting in the screen not updating as expected.

-#### Solution:
+**Banishment Ritual:**

-To rectify this issue, it's imperative to adhere to immutability principles when updating objects or arrays in state.
-Rather than mutating existing objects or arrays directly, create new objects or arrays that reflect the updated state.
-This ensures that React recognizes the state update and triggers a re-render accordingly.
+To rectify this mystical issue, it's imperative to adhere to immutability principles when updating objects or arrays in state.
+Rather than mutating existing objects or arrays directly, create new mystical objects or arrays that reflect the updated state.
+This ensures that React recognizes the state transformation and triggers a re-render accordingly.

 ```javascript
 // Incorrect: Mutating existing object